dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create a Log Service result table.md

 ## Sample code

-The following sample code demonstrates how to create a Log Service result table in a Realtime Compute for Apache Flink job.
+The following sample code demonstrates how to create a Log Service result table in a Realtime Compute for Apache Flink job:

 ```
 CREATE TABLE random_input (